awsdocs/amazon-efs-user-guide/doc_source/API_CreateMountTarget.md

 The following data is returned in JSON format by the service\.

  ** [FileSystemId](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-FileSystemId"></a>
-ID of the file system for which the mount target is intended\.
+The ID of the file system for which the mount target is intended\.
 Type: String

  ** [IpAddress](#API_CreateMountTarget_ResponseSyntax) **   <a name="efs-CreateMountTarget-response-IpAddress"></a>